-However, just because they’re not feeling okay, doesn’t mean they get to say what they want.
+However, just because they’re not feeling okay doesn’t mean they get to say what they want.

-It’s useful to know how to handle the situation carefully, whilst also keeping your integrity and protecting your feelings.
+It’s useful to know how to handle the situation carefully whilst also keeping your integrity and protecting your feelings.

-What Is Projecting?
+What Is Psychological Projection?

+So what does projecting mean?
 Projection occurs when a person feels something that isn’t true about themselves but instead attributes it to another person or thing.

 For example, if you feel like you are being treated unfairly by a friend, you may attribute this to them.

-Projecting will usually result in someone taking out some underlying feelings on you or another individual when it might feel a bit unwarranted.
+Someone who projects or projects on someone will usually result in someone taking out some underlying feelings on you or another individual when it might feel a bit unwarranted.